mnwelcome/mn-lgbt-transplants/why.md

 ## Recent Progressive Legislation

-Governor Tim Walz has passed several key progressive bills in recent years.
+Governor Tim Walz has passed many progressive bills in recent years.
 (And he will be continuing his term as governor!):
 - Protection for Abortion Rights
 - 12 Weeks of Paid Family and Medical Leave
 - Legalization of Marijuana